An In-Depth Look at Aquaponics

 Greener Portions is a farm.
 Not really in the traditional sense, but more like a recirculating farm.
 Recirculating farms use constantly cleaned, recycled water in place of soil as the basis to grow food.
 We use about 90% less water than a traditional farming operation.
 We are also using far less fossil fuels because we don't need machinery.
 Let's break down the parts of our recirculating farm in hopes we can all learn a little something.
 There are four essential components to our man-made ecosystem: the fish, the water, the micro-organisms, and the plants.
 If you think back really hard to your days in school you may recall a little something called the nitrogen cycle.
 Apparently, it's kind of a big deal.
 Something about being the building blocks of all things that grow.
 Anyhow, our four parts are what help create this cycle so we can grow delicious foods for Cincinnati.

-They are the engine that drives the system. e can use a number of fish to do this, but for our purposes we decided on channel catfish.
-They grow quickly, don't mind commercial fish feed, and can survive in numerous types of water qualities and climates.
-They also make for great table-fare and are one of the most popular catfish species to eat.
+They are the engine that drives the system.
+We can use a number of fish to do this, but for our purposes we have decided to go with hybrid striped bass, channel catfish, and hybrid bluegill.
+They all grow quickly, don't mind commercial fish feed, and can survive in numerous types of water qualities and climates.
+They also make for great table-fare and are some of the most popular to eat.
 A fish secretes ammonia through its gills when breathing and out of its fish bum after digesting food.
-Without this source of ammonia, we can't start our cycle.
+Without this source of ammonia, we can't start and maintain our cycle.

 As you may know, fish need water to survive.
 But that's not the only reason water is important here.
 The water that flows in our grow beds and fish tank move along the previously mentioned micro-organisms and allow for the roots to uptake the nutrients.
 A steady flow rate of this water is also essential for the health of the entire system.
 Because this water is oxygenated, it also keeps the roots growing and happy.